thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

     plans, learning documentation, photos and stories.

-    When a vacancy arises, you will be contacted by the Centre Director with an offer of placement.
+    After you have completed the online waitlist form and a vacancy arises, you will be contacted by the Centre Director with an offer of placement.
 When an offer for placement is made to you, please accept the enrolment and complete the online enrolment form, direct debit authorisation form and Complying Written Arrangement (CWA).

     Note: Before applying for a placement at the centre, it is important that